Historic paint analysis: History

 Historic architectural paint analysis finds its roots in the early twentieth century in the United States.
 The historic preservation movement began in 1849 with the preservation of Mount Vernon, the home of George Washington.
 Early preservationists became interested in authenticity.
 They began to realize that paints and finishes which had survived were very important but may not have been the original, or most significant, finishes.

 In the 1950s and 1960s, paint colours were investigated at Independence National Historical Park in Philadelphia by the architect Penelope Hartshorne Batcheler.
 Her pioneering efforts introduced the use of a stereo microscope to examine the 18th century paints used at Independence Hall.
 Batcheler also introduced the use of the Munsell color system for matching and referencing colours.
 Her landmark publication, Paint Color Research and Restoration, was the first publication concerning the analysis of historic architectural paints for determination of original colour.
+At the same time, in the United Kingdom, microscopy of paint samples was developed by Joyce Plesters of the National Gallery, London who worked mainly with easel paintings but also with samples from wall-paintings.

 In the 1960s and early 1970s, Morgan W. Phillips at the Society for the Preservation of New England Antiquities (SPNEA) became involved with historic paint and color analysis, at the Harrison Gray Otis House in Boston.
 At the same time, E. Blaine Cliver, historical architect, who had worked with Batcheler at the National Park Service in Philadelphia, with the National Trust for Historic Preservation in Washington, DC, and later at the Northeast Regional Office of the Park Service, became involved with historic paint analysis.
 He set up a laboratory in Building 28 of the former Boston Navy Yard.

 In the early 1970s, Frank S. Welsh joined the National Institute of Standards and Technology in Philadelphia and began to study historic paints with Batcheler.
 Welsh introduced the use of the National Bureau of Standards Color Name Charts, (National Institute of Standards and Technology) for naming colours matched to the Munsell color system.
 Welsh introduced the term "paint analysis" into the lexicon of historic preservation.

-There currently exist a variety of private firms performing scientific paint analysis.
-Some notable firms include Lincoln Conservation in the United Kingdom and David Arbogast.
-Smaller companies such as John Canning: Perfecting Finish also specialize in historic paint analysis and most have websites detailing their services and publications.